manpages/lue/posts/life/2016-01-01-i-didnt-get-starwars.md

 fact that, not minding his low self-esteem, he managed to pick shooting on-board weapons of a TIE fighter fast enough.

 Poe giving a name to Finn is also cute.
-Stor

 ## Rey Meets BB-8